KhronosGroup/SPIRV-Tools/readme.md

 The validator is incomplete.
 See the Future Work section for more information.

 ## CHANGES (for tools hackers)

+2015-09-24
+* Updated to Rev32 headers
+  * Core instructions and enumerants from Rev 32 are supported by the assembler.
+  * Capability dependencies may be incomplete or incorrect.
+* Assembler ID syntax:
+  * All IDs must use the `%` prefix before the name.
+  * ID name syntax is checked: it must be made from letters, numbers or underscore (`_`).
+  * IDs with different names always map to different ID numbers.
+    Previously, a numeric ID such as `%2` could accidentally map to the same numeric ID as named ID `%foo`.
+  * In particular, an ID with a number for a name doesn't necessarily map to that number.
+E.g. `%2` doesn't necessarily map to ID 2.

 2015-09-18
 * MILESTONE: This version of the assembler supports all of SPIR-V Rev31,